AbdulAaqib/3d_dicom_software_for_students/README.md

 The app automatically checks `os.environ` first, then `st.secrets`, so the same code works locally and when deployed to Streamlit Cloud.

+- **Azure attachment tips** – GPT deployments currently limit multimodal inputs to five inline images per request.
+The chatbot now packages annotated snapshots as inline `data:` URLs;
+  if a request with attachments fails, re-run with fewer images or verify the deployment supports GPT‑4o style multimodal prompts.

 ### MCP tools catalog